ariasarch/MPS_1.0.0/README.md

 ```

 **When to use**: Enable this in Step 2a if you notice vertical lines or artifacts on the left edge of your videos.

+> **Note on output file behavior:** If no erroneous frames are detected, the `all_removed_frames.txt` log file will not be created.
+This is expected behavior — the absence of the file indicates no frames were removed, not that something went wrong.

 ### Batch Processing with Parameters
 The pipeline supports saving and loading parameter files for batch processing: